Fidelity Investments Principal Salary | $138K-$228K+ | Levels.fyi

 Principal compensation in United States at Fidelity Investments ranges from $138K per year to $228K.
-View the base salary, stock, and bonus breakdowns for Fidelity Investments's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Fidelity Investments's total compensation packages.
 Last updated: 11/12/2025

 Level Name